Monday, January 10, 2011

 - People under age 20, except for a training athlete with a permit.

-- People with impaired mental capacity, including those who have been convicted of drug addicts.
+- People with impaired mental capacity, including those who have been convicted of drug addiction.

 - People who committed crime and received a jail sentence (including suspended sentence.)

-For all other people, they may own a gun with a permit from the police office, renewable every five years.
+All other people may own a gun with a permit from the police office, renewable every five years.
 The permit is essentially a license, and one has to take classes on gun safety in order to receive a permit.
 If you own a gun without a permit, the maximum penalty is 2 years in prison.
 If you lost your legally owned gun, you must report to the police immediately.
 If a person happened to find a gun on the street, she is required by law to report it to the police within 24 hours of discovery.

 In practice, only hunters own guns in Korea.
 (And hunters are not many in Korea.)
 By regulation, hunters cannot keep their guns all the time -- they must keep their guns at the police station during off-season.
 Handguns are pretty much nonexistent among civilians.